 Almost 26 million Americans have diabetes – but that’s just the tip of the iceberg.
 About 79 million adults in the United States have prediabetes.
 Reduce your risk for type 2 diabetes and gain tools for healthy living.
 The YMCA’s Diabetes Prevention Program helps those at high risk of developing type 2 diabetes adopt and maintain healthy lifestyles by eating healthier, increasing physical activity and losing a modest amount of weight in order to reduce their chances of developing the disease.
 This is a 12-month lifestyle behavior intervention with 16 core sessions followed by monthly maintenance sessions.
 The program is a life changer, with proven results.
 Based on research led by the National Institutes of Health, the YMCA Diabetes Prevention Program reduces the risk of developing type 2 diabetes by 58%!
 Watch more here.

 How it works:

 Based on effective efforts researched by the National Institutes of Health and the Centers for Disease Control and Prevention, the YMCA’s Diabetes Prevention Program will help you learn about and adopt the healthy eating and physical activity habits that have been proven to reduce the risk of developing type 2 diabetes.
-View DPP program brochure here!
+View the Woodson YMCA program booklet here.

 We offer 16 core sessions with subsequent monthly support delivered over a 12 month period.
 Participants will learn strategies for eating healthier foods, increasing physical activity and making other changes that will improve overall health and well-being.
 The course is held in a small group setting.